pretix/pretix/doc/development/setup.rst

     flake8 . || exit 1
     isort -q -rc -c . || exit 1

-This keeps you from accidentally creating commits violating the sdtyle guide.
+This keeps you from accidentally creating commits violating the style guide.

 Working with mails
 ^^^^^^^^^^^^^^^^^^